Morocco

 We’re so happy to be in Morocco!

-Our first stop was the Casablanca mosque, a very large structure adorned with ornate tile and beautiful arches, surrounded by a large plaza paved in geometric patterns.
-The weather was pleasant, and we took our time walking around and enjoying the architectural details.
+Our first stop was the Hassan II Mosque, a very large structure — and “very large” is doing considerable work in that sentence, as it’s actually one of the largest mosques in the world.
+The building is adorned with intricate tile work and beautiful arches, surrounded by a massive plaza paved in geometric patterns that probably look incredible from space.
+The weather was pleasant, and we took our time walking around, craning our necks at the architectural details and trying not to look like the obvious tourists we absolutely were.

 Karim, our driver for the duration of our stay in Morocco.